-- 7.1 Current corporate safeguarding policies apply to any activity on social media and should be adhered to at all times. - 7.2 You must not access any information pertaining to a vulnerable adult or minor under the age of 18, unless expressly required to do so as part of your role (in which circumstances you will have a DBS check).
-If you are in any doubt, you should discuss any concerns or queries with your line manager.
+- 7.1 Current corporate safeguarding policies apply to any activity on social media and should be adhered to at all times. - 7.2 If you will be using social media in a way that will potentially give you access to the personal information of under 18's or vulnerable adults, you must be DBS checked.
+You must not access any information pertaining to a vulnerable adult or minor under the age of 18, unless expressly required to do so as part of your role; if you are in any doubt, you should discuss any concerns or queries with your line manager.